 One cannot stress enough the importance of answer writing practise for UPSC mains.
 The UPSC analyses your quick thought process, analytical skills, understanding of various subjects and grasping power of the questions asked.
 It won’t be wrong to say that your writing skills will be put to the ultimate test with 7 subjective papers that carry 250 marks each, with 3 hours allotted to every paper.

 It doesn’t matter if you’ve religiously read and re-read your books if you cannot produce them on paper.
 Practising answer writing is not limited to a week or two.
 It is a continuous part of your study plan that you must follow with determination and dedication.
 Continue reading this article to receive tips for UPSC answer writing practice.

 Solve Previous Year Question Papers

 Solving previous year papers is the first step for success in the IAS exams.
 Students are recommended to solve these papers to understand the pattern of the UPSC exams and what are the different types of questions asked in the exam.
 These papers also contain the solution, hence you can understand how to write an ideal answer.
 You should try to answer these questions in the same manner as you would in the final exams.

 Write Approximately 15 Words per Mark

-In case of a 250 mark question paper that must be attempted in 3 hours, understand that you are expected to write approximately 4000 words.
-UPSC is both about the quality and quality of your answers.
-Do not waste energy rewriting and re-phrasing same points.
+In the case of a 250 mark question paper that must be attempted in 3 hours, understand that you are expected to write approximately 4000 words.
+UPSC mains exam is both about the quality and quantity of your answers.
+Do not waste energy rewriting and paraphrasing the same points.
 Write approximately 15 words per mark.